gdsc-jssstu/Programming_Community/README.md

 # Programming_Community
-It's a site for the programming community of SJCE which is a technical club focust on Data struncture, Algorithms and the problem solving.
+It's a site for the programming community of SJCE which is a technical club focus on Data structure, Algorithms and the problem solving.
 This site contains section like Problem of the day and Information about regular contests.

 ## Project Structure